m0L3cuL3/HubIT/README.md

 ## Make a habit on HubIT

 **Description**
-> It's like twitter but for IT Students.
+> It's like twitter but for Programmers.

 ###### Developed by:
 - Sean Myko Baang